 We are subject to regular review and audit by both domestic and foreign tax authorities.
 Any adverse outcome of such a review or audit could have a negative effect on our operating results and financial condition.
 We are also subject to non-income based taxes, such as payroll, sales, use, value-added, net worth, property and goods and services taxes, in both the United States and various foreign jurisdictions.
 We are under regular audit by tax authorities with respect to these non-income based taxes and may have exposure to additional non-income based tax liabilities.

-We have identified certain tax-related contingencies that we have assessed as being reasonably possible of loss, but not probable of loss, and could have an adverse effect on our results of operations if the outcomes are unfavorable.
-In most cases, we have received indemnifications from the former owners of the acquired businesses for contingencies.
-In cases where we are not indemnified, the unrecorded contingencies are not material.
+We have also identified certain tax-related contingencies that we have assessed as being reasonably possible of loss, but not probable of loss, and could have an adverse effect on our results of operations if the outcomes are unfavorable.